Altenbrak: History

 Altenbrak was first mentioned in 1448 as a smelting site.
 The establishment of the village probably goes back further to 1227.
 After the last ironworks was closed in 1867 the population became poverty-stricken.
 Later, tourism developed, encouraged by the sheltered situation of the village.

 There has been a private post office (Postagentur) in Altenbrak since 1891.
 Its post agents were Heinrich Fessel (1891–1902); Adolf Schomburg (1907); Fritz Steffen (1908–09); and Georg Hoffmann (1910–16).

 In 1884 Theodor Fontane spent some time in Altenbrak.
 The Gasthaus zum Rodenstein and other places he visited during his excursion into the Bode Gorge are mentioned in his novel, Cécile.
 Since 1949 Altenbrak has been a climatic spa (Luftkurort).

 Since 1 July 2009, it has been part of the borough of Thale.

 Politics

-Mayor

-The last mayor (Bürgermeister) of the parish of Altenbrak was Ralf Trute.
+Dachdecker mit WeitblickDachdecker mit Weitblick: Michel Wiese übernimmt gern Verantwortung.
+Altenbrak - Neu im Ortschaftsrat und gleich der Chef: 38-Jähriger ist neuer Ortsbürgermeister von Altenbrak.

 Coat of arms

 The coat of arms was approved by the county on 10 July 2008.

 Blazon: "Divided vertically gold and green, left a green spruce, right a silver half-waterwheel, in the blue wavy base a silver trout" (Gespalten von Gold und Grün, vorn eine ausgerissene grüne Fichte, hinten ein halbes silbernes Wassermühlrad am Spalt, im blauen Wellenschildfuß eine silberne Forelle.")

 The colours of the old parish are the colours green and gold (based on the tincture of the coat of arms).

 The coat of arms was created by the Magdeburg herald, Jörg Mantzsch.